INCOME TAX TIPS

 The new limit for the section 179 deduction is $108,000 for qualified business properties placed in service in 2012.
 Section 179 can only be deducted in the year of purchase.

 EARNED INCOME CREDIT (EIC) AND MILITARY COMBAT PAY

-Ace Tax and Realty would like to remind you that if you serve in a combat zone, you may elect to include combat pay in the earned income amount used to figure your earned income credit for 2012.
-The maximum earned income credit for two or more qualifying children is $5,436 and for one child it is $2,747.
-For a taxpayer who does not have a qualifying child, the maximum earned income credit is $412.
+If you serve in a combat zone, you may elect to include combat pay in the earned income amount used to figure your earned income credit for 2018.
+Maximum earned income credit:

 TAX BREAK FOR ELIGIBLE EDUCATORS

 Eligible educators who spend their own money on classroom supplies may qualify for a tax break.
 An eligible educator is: